sirikon/pitch/README.md

 <p>People: <%= data.people.join(", "); %></p>
 ```

 And that's all you need to do to include data into your website.
-Change any file's contents and just reload the page in the browser, it gets re-compiled automatically.
+Change any file's contents and reload the page in the browser, it gets re-compiled automatically.

+## Why ##

+Got really tired of configuring stuff to build a simple website that I need **right now** because _whatever_.

+Wanted something that isn't oriented to a certain type of website (like blogs) and gave me everything I needed, instead of requiring some extra build tasks to transpile something.

+Thought that gluing together a template system with some css pre-processing inside a CLI tool should do the trick.
+And it did.

 ## License ##